 Vargas said he would try to meet with the group, which continues to question Velasco’s leadership despite securing recognition from both the International Swimming Federation and the local Olympic body, within the week to persuade them to support the national team trials.

-Meeting with Velasco
+Philippines Swimming Meeting with Velasco

-Through POC membership committee chairman Robert Bachmann, Vargas met with Velasco recently, with the PSI president assuring both POC officials the national squad tryouts would be “all-inclusive” and based on FINA rules and guidelines.
+Through POC membership committee chairman Robert Bachmann, Vargas met with Velasco recently.
+With the PSI president assuring both POC officials, the national squad tryouts would be “all-inclusive” and based on FINA rules and guidelines.

 “Obviously, we should have the best athletes available to us for the SEA Games.
 That’s why we have always stressed inclusivity in these matters,”